Estimated reading time: 9 minutes

 Claim your business on the different search engines and popular business directories (Yelp and Yellow Pages: You can do each for free.
 Yelp will often call about services).

 After claiming your business, it’s time to verify your biz.
 Becoming verified with Google can either be fast or take up to 2 weeks, depending on which verification method you choose.
 P.S.
 Most businesses verify with a postcard.
 Other companies may have the option to confirm by phone, e-mail, or search console.
 If you happen to have 10 or more locations to verify, a bulk verification option is available.

-Becoming verified allows your small business SEO to appear within that search engine’s map when potential customers search for related companies or products that are close to them.
+Becoming verified allows your small business SEO to appear within that search engine’s map when potential customers search for related companies or products close to them.

 A website with Local SEO